Skip to content

 What happens if feature flags are refreshed mid-session?

 Feature flags may be refreshed mid-session.
 There are scenarios where you may want to update your app if certain variables or your configuration should change.
-There are other scenarios where you may not want to update your app, so as to avoid a shocking change in how your UI is rendered.
+There are other scenarios where you may not want to update your app, to avoid a shocking change in how your UI is rendered.

 Have questions or feedback?
 Email our team: [email protected].